farisachugthai/viconf/.config/nvim/UltiSnips/README.rst

 If you need to extend the available snippets only one time, use ``UltiSnipsAddFileType``.

-For persistent changes use 'extends {filetype to be added}'
+For persistent changes use 'extends {filetype to be added}' at the top of the snippets file you would like extending the target.

 Now let's look at a snippet.